-- 1. The recruitment process (Feb June) - a.
-Discussion re budgets for the coming year and invitations to NHS Boards to participate in the coming recruitment round - b.
-Agreement on job descriptions and working arrangements (base practices, mentors, contracts etc) agreed - c.
-Advertisement - d.
-Interviews - e.
-Appointments agreed, contracts issued, needs assessment interviews arranged. - 2.
-The fellowship year (August July) - a.
+- 1. The recruitment process (Feb June)

+- a.
+Discussion re budgets for the coming year and invitations to NHS Boards to participate in the coming recruitment round

+- b.
+Agreement on job descriptions and working arrangements (base practices, mentors, contracts etc) agreed

+- c.
+Advertisement

+- d.
+Interviews

+- e.
+Appointments agreed, contracts issued, needs assessment interviews arranged.

+- 2. The fellowship year (August July)

+- a.
 PDPs agreed prior to starting the fellowship shared with mentor and Fellowship Coordinator.
 The plan for educational activities then shapes the service provision for the year (for e.g. if Anaesthetics induction is chosen this may need to be arranged for the beginning of the year) - b.
 Induction into hospital work with planned and documented package of initial support - c.
 First fellows' meeting of the year in August or September (administrative arrangements, networking, introduction to appraisal and the educational programme) - d.
 BASICS PHEC (pre-hospital emergency care), ATLS, ALS, PALS, SCOTTIE course booked and planned out - e.
 Second meeting of the year in January (feedback, networking, project work) - f.
 Third meeting of the year in May (feedback, networking, appraisal issues, submission of project) - g.
-Annual appraisal towards the end of the year undertaken by the Fellowship Coordinator - h.
-Assessment of project work and portfolio of evidence and issuing of certificates end of the year - i.
+Annual appraisal towards the end of the year. - h.
+Assessment of project work and portfolio of evidence completed by July. - i.
 Evaluation/ feedback by questionnaire.